Adalab/modulo-3-evaluacion-final-aliciaggz/README.md

-# Evaluación final del módulo 3: React
+# Web page React Harry Potter Characters

 Web page with search engine and filters on Harry Potter characters.
 This page is part of a final assessment exam.
 Let's define the different parts of the exercise: